Banner for Governance

 We recognise that issues and concerns could arise and are committed to ensuring that all employees are given the opportunity to raise these matters in complete confidence without fear of retribution with their anonymity protected if required.

-Our Whistleblowing policy covers the airing of genuine concerns that might arise regarding malpractice or other unethical behaviour.
+Our Whistleblowing Policy covers the airing of genuine concerns that might arise regarding malpractice or other unethical behaviour.

 Financial Crime